Mobile Data Protection Services

 - Video files

-In addition, all files under "My Documents", "Desktop" and "Favorites" (or the equivalent locations under the Macintosh O/S) are copied, as well as certain system and application settings.
+In addition, all files under "My Documents", "Desktop" and "Favorites" (or the equivalent locations under the Mac and Linux OSs) are copied, as well as certain system and application settings.

 Executable files, including files ending in ".exe", ".com", ".bat", as well as library files (including ".dll", ".sys" and ".drv") are not copied to the server.
 Executable files and their associated libraries must be recovered from their installation media.

 - The end user can modify the list of files which are copied, and add new file types and directories, but cannot modify the list of "excluded" files.
-In the inSync client, select "Settings" and then "Preferences".
+In the inSync client, select "Summary".
 The current list of directories and files being protected is shown.
-Click "Add Folder" to add an additional directory to the list.
+Click "Add" to add an additional directory to the list.

 - The interval at which the client checks for changed files can be changed to values between every 20 minutes to every week.
 The default setting is to copy files every hour, which is the recommended value.
-Click on the "Preferences" item on the main inSync screen, then click "Resources".
+Click on the "Preferences" item on the main inSync screen.

-- The amount of network bandwidth and system CPU consumed by the client can be adjusted from the "Resources" page.
-We recommend that you not change these settings from the unless directed to do so by SCS Computing Facilities; changing these settings may prevent the Data Protection Services from working correctly.
+- The amount of network bandwidth and system CPU consumed by the client can be adjusted from the "Preferences" page.
+We recommend that younot change these settings from the unless directed to do so by SCS Computing Facilities; changing these settings may prevent the Data Protection Services from working correctly.

 Because data is copied from hundreds of Mobile hosts nightly, machines with special data protection requirements need to be handled on a case-by-case basis.
 Special requirements such as: